1st Experience¶

 After completing the first prototype, I revised the pattern to explore how it could be simplified into a single-piece cutting.
 This involved merging all the individual pattern pieces and identifying key points for stitching to create a functional, wearable dress while minimizing seams and enhancing efficiency.

-Additionally, the system will use wireless communication—a sender and receiver setup—between the stretch sensor input and the sound output.
-This would allow the speaker and receiver circuit to be discreetly hidden within the wearable sculpture and the sender circuit hidden below the dress.
+The system also features wireless communication, with a sender and receiver setup between the stretch sensor input and the sound output.
+This allows the speaker and receiver circuit to be discreetly integrated into the wearable sculpture, while the sender circuit is hidden beneath the dress.

 Building this Circuit on a Breadboard: